Why Do Jews Reject Jesus as Their Messiah?

 How does this happen?

 It starts when people who know God, or at least know there is a God, refuse to give thanks to God or acknowledge His role in our lives.
 Next, people develop an image of God that matches their own preferences.
-They fail to acknowledge God as He is, but instead begin to create a god in their mind who matches their own desires and preferences.
+They fail to acknowledge God as He is, but instead begin to create a god in their mind who matches their own desires and inclinations.

 As people begin to follow and worship their own view of god, their hearts become darkened.
 Why?
 Because they are not following the truth but they’re following a distorted and false image of god that represents their own preferences and desires.
 In effect, people begin to train and condition their own moral values away from God’s standards and towards their own sinful desires.